 The basic draw.io stencils use XML.
-In the Edit Shape dialog you can see the XML structure of the stencil.
-Delete all the text.
+Click Arrange > Insert > Shape to open the Edit Shape dialog where you can see the XML structure of the stencil.
+Let's customise this stencil to be a large L with a vertical line inside.

 The top level element is "shape".
 So enter: